cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 While this is a simple action, we've used some powerful CakePHP features.
-We start our action off by using ``findBySlug()`` which is a :ref:`dynamic-finders`.
+We start our action off by using ``findBySlug()`` which is a :ref:`Dynamic Finder <dynamic-finders>`.
 This method allows us to create a basic query that finds articles by a given slug.
 We then use ``firstOrFail()`` to either fetch the first record, or throw a ``NotFoundException``.